tylergneill/Brucheion_tgn/README.md

 Below the text are a number of other features (e.g. metadata) and links to other program modes (e.g., `Transcribe`) not needed for the visualization functionality being described here.

 At the very top of the page are two menus.
 The first, `Tools`, contains links to the other modes, most notably `Multicompare`.
-The second menu, named after the current project, contains a `Logout` link, which will bring one back to the Login screen where a different project can be chosen.
+The second menu, named after the current project, contains a `Log out` link, which will bring one back to the Login screen where a different project can be chosen.

 For now, under "Tools", choose "Multicompare" to go to the other of the main two modes.